 These considerations for selecting a blog name are from HACKZHUB, which advises that there are no hard rules, just good guideline to follow.

 1. Use Keywords: Using keywords in the domain name describes your blog.
-The domain name should say about nature of your product or service.
 The visitor should get an idea of what the website is about just looking at the domain name.
 (For Example: the word HOME in my new blog name immediately narrows down the possible niche topics.)

-2. Easy To Remember: The visitor should be able to remember the domain name for revisits and if the visitor can’t remember the domain name you can lose the potential traffic.
+2. Easy To Remember: The visitor should be able to remember the domain name for revisits and if the visitor can’t remember the domain name you can lose potential traffic.
 So the domain name should be easy to remember.
-It can also spread the world through mouth if the domain name is easy to remember.
+It can also spread through word of mouth if the domain name is easy to remember.
 (Hey, check out bestblogever.com.)

-3. Keep The Domain Name Short: A domain name should have less than 10 characters.
-So that it is easy to remember.
-If the domain name is too large, visitors may get confused and can be easily mistyped in the browser.
+3. Keep The Domain Name Short: A domain name should have less than 10 characters if possible so that it is easy to remember.
+If the domain name is too long, visitors may get confused and can easily mistype it in the browser.

 4. Use Hyphens If Needed: Use hyphens (-) between your domain name if needed.
 For example “www.username.com” is taken then you can try “www.user-name.com”.
 It also helps in improving readability and search engine ranking too.

 5. Think Local: If you are doing local business then think about adding your region or state in the domain name.
-Only do this if it make sense though.
+Only do this if it make sense.

 6. Domain Name Extension: Try to get Top Level Domain extension “.com” as it is most popular.
 It is also the most accepted domain name extension.
 When people think about a website, they mostly prefer .com extension to browse often.
 You can also use .net or .org in case if you cannot get .com extension.

 Understanding Reasons for Change